SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ![](/reports/Wreath/image75.png)

 Using the extractor tool from GitTools[[10]](#ftnt10), I iterated through the commits of the git repository.
-Unfortunately, this tool does not list the commits by date, but this can be done manually by looking at the parent of each commit:
+Unfortunately, this tool does not list the commits by date, but this can be done manually by looking at the parent of each commit\:

 ![](/reports/Wreath/image74.png)

 We see that the commit starting with 70dd does not have a parent, so this must be the oldest commit.
 The parent of 82df is 70dd, and the parent of 345a is 82df.
-This means that from youngest to oldest the commits are as follows:
+This means that from youngest to oldest the commits are as follows\:

 1. 345a
 2. 82df